fr006d/ease-finger-pain-keyboard/README.md

 8.Open EFP Keyboard on your Home Screen.
 9.On your PC/Mac, open "EFP Keyboard.exe"/"EFP Keyboard.app".
 10.It will create a tray icon in your taskbar, Right-Click/Left-Click on it, it will popup a menu.
-11.It will show "Trying To Connect iPhone/iPad/iPod or your device name (some udid) Via Usb...".
+11.It will show "Polling iPhone/iPad/iPod or your device name (some udid) Via Usb...".
 12.After successfully connected, it will show "Connected To iPhone/iPad/iPod or your device name (some udid) Via Usb!".
 13.You could now ZX with your iPhone/iPad/iPod!